Museo de la Ciudad de México

 In 1940 muralist José Clemente Orozco painted four panels around the second level of the Supreme Court's central stairway, two dealing...

 Inside this grandiose colonial palace you'll see Diego Rivera murals (painted between 1929 and 1951) that depict Mexican civilization...

 The heart of Mexico City is the Plaza de la Constitución.
 Residents began calling it the Zócalo, meaning ‘base,’ in the 19th century,...

 Ticketmaster Liverpool Centro

 In a superb colonial mansion in the Merced textile district, Al Andalus caters to the capital’s substantial Lebanese community with old...

 Museo de la Ciudad de México information

-Formerly a palace of the Counts of Santiago de Calimaya, this 18th-century baroque edifice now houses a museum with temporary exhibits focusing on city history and culture.
+Formerly a palace of the Counts of Santiago de Calimaya, this 18th-century baroque edifice now houses a museum with exhibits focusing on city history and culture.
 Upstairs is the former studio of Joaquín Clausell, considered Mexico’s foremost impressionist.
-The artist used the four walls of the windowless room as an ongoing sketchbook during the three decades that he worked here until his death in 1935.
+The artist used the walls as an ongoing sketchbook during the three decades that he worked here until his death in 1935.